You’ve started making candles! How exciting! Here is your step by step guide to making candles with our Simply 100% Soy Wax or the Simply CocoSoy Wax.

 Wash your container and dry well.
 Wipe the bottom of wick with paper towel to ensure that there is no wax residue on it.
 Place a stickum to the bottom of your ready made wick.
 Secure your wicks to the centre of the bottom of your glasses or tins.

-Once you have your wick secured to the bottom of your jar, gentlly guide your wick through your wick centering device.
-If using a wooden wick centering device, you may want to secure it with a peg.
+Once you have your wick secured to the bottom of your jar, gently guide your wick through your wick centring device.
+If using a wooden wick centring device, you may want to secure it with a peg.
 This will hold the wick in place as you pour the wax into the container so that it remains in the centre.

 STEP 3 - Measure

-Measure out the required fragrance in the measuring cup using the scales to weigh the fragrance.
+Measure out the required fragrance in the measuring cup to measure in millilitres as this the most accurate measurement when working with wax and fragrance oils due to liquid densities.
 Fragrance quantity depends on wax being used and personal choice of fragrance loading.
 Testing is advised.

 Simply 100% Soy Wax